Analysis

 Regina will display both the width and the number of bags above the tree decomposition itself.

 As with triangulations, Regina does not guarantee to find a tree decomposition of the smallest possible width (i.e., it does not compute the precise treewidth of the diagram graph).
-Instead it uses fast heuristics that are found to produce low-width graphs in practice.
+Instead it uses fast heuristics that are found to produce low-width tree decompositions in practice.

 Nice tree decomposition